Diamonds in the Ruff

 The ideal home described below is based on the knowledge of Buddy Dog’s staff.
 This list reflects what Buddy Dog staff and believe will be necessary for Rio to succeed and be happy in an adoptive home.

-Rio will ideally be alone no more than an hour or two every so often, as he becomes very upset when alone.
+Rio cannot be alone more two hours a day, as he becomes very anxious when alone.

-Rio's family needs to own their home.
-Due to behavioral issues and barking from separation anxiety Rio would not do well in an apartment style home.
+Rio's must live in a single-family home due to barking from separation anxiety Rio would not do well in an apartment style home.

 While Rio continues towards a healthier weight, his family should keep him on a weight management diet and limit his treats.

-Despite Rio's behavioral issues in a home, he has been nothing but sweet and loving at the shelter.
+Despite Rio's behavioral issues in a home, he is usually sweet and calm at the shelter.
 This should not be the behavior the family expects in the home.

 Rio may need to be muzzled for vet and grooming visits.